 In 1786 Thomas' son, John Webb, became the Lord of the Manor and had one daughter, Barbara Webb (1762 - 1819).
 Barbara Webb married Anthony Ashley [Cooper], 5th Earl of Shaftesbury.
 Barbara's father, John Webb, died in 1797.
 Barbara and Anthony Cooper's daughter, Lady Barbara Cooper (1788 - 1844), married William Francis Spencer [Ponsonby] (1761 - 1811), 1st Baron De Mauley, and had issue.
 Lady Cooper died in 1844 and was buried at Wimborne St Giles, Dorset.

-See also this page for a possible link with another Henry Warland, mariner, who had a son George Henry Warland, who in turn had two children Henry Carroll Warland who migrated to Australia.
+See also this page for a possible link with another Henry Warland, mariner, who had a son George Henry Warland, who in turn had two children, one named Henry Carroll Warland who migrated to Australia.

 In the Wimbourne Militia Lists for 1796, men who are 'liable to serve as Militia Men for the Borough of Wimbourn in the County of Dorset', Robert Warland is listed as a Malster with 6 children.

 Robert Warland was buried at Canford Magna on 25 June 1821.

 Robert Warland's last child, Henry Warland (1742 - 1819) was said to have married Ann Eyers/Ayers (likely to have been a sister or relative of his brother William's wife, Dorothy).
 After Henry died in 1819 (or maybe before), it is believed that Ann Ayers went to live with her nephew Christopher, the son of her brother-in-law Christopher (1736 - 1816, see above).

 Henry Warland died in 1819.
 Although he was believed to be married to Ann Eyers/Ayers, his will makes no mention of a wife or children.
 His beneficiaries are listed as follows: